papasanimohansrinivas/jekyll-now/_posts/2020-11-21-Fire-Detection-Product-For-Timber-Yard.md

 Cut to the August 2019 we are discussing holiday plans for Independence day and I was scrolling thorugh twitter feed .
 I noticed somthing in  my feed regarding fire

-detection https://twitter.com/OlafenwaMoses/status/1163776222993801217?s=20 and I immedeiately showed it to shekhar and we agreed  we would do it when in our free
+detection [FireNet on Twitter](https://twitter.com/OlafenwaMoses/status/1163776222993801217?s=20) and I immedeiately showed it to shekhar and we agreed  we would do it when in our free

 time.